Sensirion/arduino-i2c-different-buses-example/README.md

 Names R.1 to R.4 stand for resistors with a value of 8.26kOhm.

-    SEK-SCD41 A Pin 1 to R.1 (SCL, yellow)
+- SEK-SCD41 A Pin 1 to R.1 (SCL, yellow)
-    R.1 to Nucleo Pin 15 (SCL, yellow)
+- R.1 to Nucleo Pin 15 (SCL, yellow)
-    R.1 to Nucleo 3V3
+- R.1 to Nucleo 3V3
-    SEK-SCD41 A Pin 2 to Nucleo GND
+- SEK-SCD41 A Pin 2 to Nucleo GND
-    SEK-SCD41 A Pin 3 to Nucleo 3V3
+- SEK-SCD41 A Pin 3 to Nucleo 3V3
-    SEK-SCD41 A Pin 4 to R.2 (SDA, green)
+- SEK-SCD41 A Pin 4 to R.2 (SDA, green)
-    R.2 to Nucleo Pin 14 (SDA, green)
+- R.2 to Nucleo Pin 14 (SDA, green)
-    R.2 to Nucleo 3V3
+- R.2 to Nucleo 3V3

-    SEK-SCD41 B Pin 1 to R.3 (SCL, yellow)
+- SEK-SCD41 B Pin 1 to R.3 (SCL, yellow)
-    R.3 to Nucleo Pin 6 (SCL, yellow)
+- R.3 to Nucleo Pin 6 (SCL, yellow)
-    R.3 to Nucleo 3V3
+- R.3 to Nucleo 3V3
-    SEK-SCD41 B Pin 2 to ESP32 GND (Ground, black cable) SEK-SCD41 B Pin 3 to ESP32 5V (Sensor supply voltage, red cable)
+- SEK-SCD41 B Pin 2 to ESP32 GND (Ground, black cable)
+- SEK-SCD41 B Pin 3 to ESP32 5V (Sensor supply voltage, red cable)
-    SEK-SCD41 B Pin 4 to R.4 (SDA, green)
+- SEK-SCD41 B Pin 4 to R.4 (SDA, green)
-    R.4 to Nucleo Pin 3 (SDA, green)
+- R.4 to Nucleo Pin 3 (SDA, green)
-    R.4 to Nucleo 3V3
+- R.4 to Nucleo 3V3

-What we have to remember for the configuration in the software later is the pins we used for the I2C Buses.
+What we have to remember for the configuration in the software later is the pins we used for the I2C buses.

 ## Software setup